 Managing People, Managing Teams, and Leading Change (Wintersemester 2021/2022)

-We plan to meet onsite at HPI Potsdam for the sessions; should COVID-19 related developments require a change of plan, the class will be delivered online (see detailed syllabus for further information).
+The COVID-19 related developments required a change of plans: The first class will be delivered online (see detailed syllabus for further information).
+(Date: 9.12.2021)

 Course content and learning objectives